-For ten years I served as editor for the website of a large religious organization, the Antiochian Archdiocese of North America.
+For ten years I served as Director of Online Communications for a large religious organization, the Antiochian Archdiocese of North America.
 While my role ended when the Archdiocese made budget cuts to free up desperately needed resources for Syrian refugees, I am continually grateful for the opportunities afforded to me in this position.

 The work was dynamic, and my professional expertise deeply needed as Internet publishing technology and social media transformed large scale organizational communication and influence.
 This quote from an article I published in the monthly print magazine of the Archdiocese not long after taking on the role emphasizes that I served as publisher for a passionate cadre of citizen journalists, and had to continuously design and innovate in order to best present their collective efforts.